MaKToff/Home_task_1/3rd_semester/homework/Homework_1/README.md

 ______________________________

-### The first homework (from 7th of September):
+### The first homework

 1. Write a function for multiplication.
 2. GCD and LCM.
 3. Number and sum of dividers of number.
 4. The Euler function.
-5. Write a function which checks if number is prime.
+5. Implement a function which checks if number is prime.
-6. Write a function which check whether two numbers are coprime.
+6. Implement a function which checks that two numbers are coprime.